 Widely touted as “the last summer,” many students use the time between the first and second years to explore their interest in research, while others travel and participate in a global medicine experience.
 Many schools create opportunities for extra clinical exposures, so you can use this time to look into specialties you are interested in.
 You should be sure to use some of this time to recover from the intensity of your first year and to relax and catch up with friends and family.

 At most schools, you will deepen your basic science training in the second year, with an emphasis on pathology and disease states.
 You will develop your clinical skills and get further patient exposure.
-You may even find yourself in the hospital, although there will probably still be a considerable amount of classroom and lab time.
+You might even find yourself in the hospital, though there will probably still be a considerable amount of classroom and lab time.
 You might delve into pharmacology, immunology, and/or neurosciences.

 Year two is capped off with the USMLE Step 1 exam, which assesses your understanding of how the basic sciences apply to human health.
 Most schools integrate USMLE prep into their second-year coursework and give students extra time to study for the exam.